Ramanujan Bigraphs: Combinatorics

-\begin{thm}[Logarithmic NBRW cutoff] Restricted to even times, NBRW on $(K\!+\!1,k\!+\!1)$-regular Ramanujan birgraphs exhibits TV-cutoff at time $\log_{\sqrt{Kk}}N$ with window size bounded by $3\log_{\sqrt{Kk}}\log N$ (for any base in the inner log). \end{thm}
+\begin{thm}[Logarithmic NBRW cutoff] Restricted to even times, NBRW on $(K\!+\!1,k\!+\!1)$-regular Ramanujan bigraphs exhibits optimal cutoff (at time $\log_{\sqrt{Kk}}N$) with window size bounded by $3\log_{\sqrt{Kk}}\log N$ (for any base in the inner log). \end{thm}

-\begin{proof} Since $B^{2}\mathbf{u}_{e}=Kk\mathbf{u}_{e}$, we have\textbf{ }
+\begin{proof} Since $B^2\mathbf{u}=Kk\mathbf{u}$, we have\textbf{ }